ptdriscoll/hack-virtual-machine-translator/README.md

 # Hack Virtual Machine Translator

-The Hack Virtual Machine Translator is the back-end of a compiler for a typical object-based programming language.
+The Hack Virtual Machine Translator is the back end of a compiler for a typical object-based programming language.

 Written in Python 3 and modeled after the Java Virtual Machine (JVM), this translates stack-based virtual memory segments and related commands into machine language.